Al3zama1/swe-notes/CCNA/17 - Rapid Spanning Tree Protocol (RSTP).md

 * These features are built into RSTP and operate by default, therefore they do not have to be configured.
 * The purpose of these features is to help blocking/discarding ports move rapidly to forwarding.
 #### PortFast
-allows a port to move immediately to the Forwarding state, bypassing Listening and Learning.
+Allows a port to move immediately to the Forwarding state, bypassing Listening and Learning.
 It must be used only on ports connected to end hosts and not switches, which will cause Layer 2 loops.
 #### UPlinkFast
 * Designed to improve the convergence time in a redundant network topology by quickly switching to a backup link if the primary link fails without the need to go through transitional states.
 * The immediate move to forwarding state functions like a classic STP optional feature called UplinkFast.
 It's built into RSTP, therefore it does not have to be activated.